suicidejunkie/content-finder/README.md

 channel_id_2
 ```
 ## Running
-I strongly recommend adding admins to the `.env` file and stopping the bot with `!kill` in chat.
+I strongly stopping the bot with `!kill` in chat since this will handle closing all resources properly, but killing the containers/scripts outright is usually fine so long as the DB isn't being written to at the time.
 ### Docker compose
 Start: `docker-compose up -d`
 Stop: `docker-compose down`
 ### No docker
 You **MUST** edit `DB_FILE` in `cytubebot/contentfinder/conf.ini` file correctly or everything will explode - I would recommend a full path but for relative, it must be relative to `cytube/contentfinder/database.py` (untested but `../../content.db` should work.)